 Great Plains Prairie Wildflower Seed Mix

 This is a mixture of flowers that do well in the Great Plains, the broad expanses of prairie and steppe west of the Mississippi River and east of the Rocky Mountains.
-It is a blend of annuals and perennials of mixed heights.
-Most will need two to three years to gain full bloom, although some will likely burst forth with color the first season.
-For a ‘prairie meadow’ effect you might want to mix a few native kinds of grass with this seed.
+It is a blend of annuals and perennials, native and introduced species of mixed heights.
+Most will need two to three years to gain full bloom, although some will likely burst forth with color in the first season.
+For a ‘prairie meadow’ effect you might want to mix a few native grasses with this seed.
 The ideal time to plant is very early spring or very late fall; planting in mid to late summer is not recommended.

 Yellow Prairie Coneflower, Purple Coneflower, Black-Eyed Susan, Firewheel, Evening Primrose, Showy Primrose, Lance-leaf Coreopsis, Plains Coreopsis, Liatris, Blue Flax, Smooth Aster, Showy Milkweed, Purple Prairie Clover, McKanas Giants Columbine, Arroyo Lupine, Blue Lupine, Clasping Coneflower, Beeplant, Purple Vervain,

 1 lb.
 1,500 – 2,000 sq ft.

 25 lb.
 1-2 acres (1 acre = 43,560 sq ft.)